 Hampi customarily known as Kishkinda-kshetra, Pampa-kshetra or Bhaskara-kshetra is obtained from Pampa, an old name of the River Tungabhadra.
 The city of Hampi is located at the southern bank of this river.
 The name Hampi is an adaptive form of the Kannada Hampe (derived from Pampa).
 This is indeed an interesting fact about Hampi, isn’t it?

-The Archaeological Museum
+4. The Archaeological Museum

 The Archaeological Museum in the town shows numerous things from the vestiges and ruins of the empire era.
 These incorporate many pictures of Durga, and furthermore the Lakshmi statue juxtaposed with the solid Narasimha of Vijayanagara.
 In the courtyard of the historical museum, there is a huge model of the whole town of Vijayanagar.
 Pictures and detailed history of early and ancient man in the area can likewise be found in it.

-Relics of Ramayana
+5. Relics of Ramayana

 The entire outer walls of the temple are carved and ornamented with the antique objects that narrate the Ramayana, a holy book that delineate the life of Lord Rama.
-It is claimed that the fossils and antique objects that are present in this temple are the rarest ones found in whole India.
+It is claimed that the fossils and antique objects that are present in this temple are the rarest ones found in the whole of India.
 We bet did not know this fact about Hampi.

 On entering the second tower on the left side in the Virupaksha Temple; one would see the temple’s main detainee, a baby elephant.
 If given a one-rupee coin, the elephant will collect it with his trunk and will kiss on the head as a blessing.

 7. The Inverted Tower